ibm-cloud-docs/containers/ts-storage-vpc-file-non-root.md

 - If you need your app to run as non-root, create your own storage class with the correct `uid` and `gid` that your app needs.

-- If you want to run your app as as root user, edit your deployment to use `fsGroup: 0`.
+- If you want to run your app as root user, edit your deployment to use `fsGroup: 0`.